golang/proposal/design/2981-go-test-json.md

     by moving the burden of output parsing to third party programs.

 Trade offs:

+*   `testing.JSONResult` is used for tests, examples and benchmarks.
+    A third party tool would have to determine the type of the result by the prefix of `"Name"` property, e.g. tests always start with `"Test"`.
+    This is a trade off for simplicity of `testing` package API.

+    Alternatives:

+    *   add `type TestResult`, which together with `BenchmarkResult` would have duplicated fields, such as `Name`, `Status`, `Procs`, `T`, `Log`.
+        We cannot add `type CommonResult` with common fields and embed it in `TestResult` and `BenchmarkResult` because it would break backwards compatibility of `BenchmarkResult`.
+    *   Duplicate fields in `TestResult` but make `TestResult` and any other JSON-output-related types internal.
+        The problem is that third party tool authors would have to write structs for JSON parsing themselves.

 *   I propose to make `-json` mutually exclusive with `-n` and `-x` flags.
     This is a trade off for `go test` output format simplicity.